Nursing Program for Transfer Students

 Thank you for your interest in transferring into our nursing program!
 We are currently accepting applications for transfer students wishing to pursue a BSN at Simmons.
 Our nursing programs are fall-start only, but we accept students in the spring and summer to complete their prerequisites at Simmons.

-- All seats for spring, summer, and fall 2021 are full, but you may apply for a spot on the waitlist.
+- All seats for spring, summer, and fall 2021 are full.

 - Our fall 2022 nursing cohort has limited seats available.
 If you have not taken all of your prerequisites, you can apply for fall 2021 admission to nursing.
 If admitted, your seat will be held in our fall 2022 cohort pending successful completion of your remaining prerequisites at Simmons.